tschaub/suite/integrationdocs/source/howtouse/publish.rst

       *The Publish Map button will generate a block of HTML*

 #.
 In the dialog box that follows, select the layers that you wish to include in this embedded map.
-(Normally, you would not need to change anything here.)
-Click :guilabel:`Next` when done.
+(If you have already composed your map, you do not need to change anything here.)
+Click :guilabel:`Next` to continue.

    .. figure:: img/exportmapdialog1.png
       :align: center

       *Selecting the layers for the map export*

 #.
-The next screen will show HTML code that can be pasted into a webpage in order to embed the map.
-You can change the values for the map size in the Map Size pulldown box, or by changing the width and height values.
+The next screen will show HTML code that can be copied and included in a web page to embed the map.
+You can change the values for the map size in the :guilabel:`Map Size` pulldown box, or by changing the :guilabel:`Height` and :guilabel:`Width` values.
 The changes will automatically be reflected in the HTML.

    .. figure:: img/exportmapdialog2.png
       :align: center